-- 2. The PHA will process an interim adjustment in rent if it is found that the resident at an annual or interim reexamination has misrepresented the facts upon which the rent is based so that the rent the resident is paying is less than the rent that he/she should have been charged.
-The PHA will apply any increase in rent retroactive to the first of the month following the month in which the misrepresentation occurred. - 3.
-The PHA will process interim adjustments in rent accordance with the following policy:
+2. The PHA will process an interim adjustment in rent if it is found that the resident at an annual or interim reexamination has misrepresented the facts upon which the rent is based so that the rent the resident is paying is less

-- a.
+- 3. The PHA will process interim adjustments in rent accordance with the following policy: Note: In accordance with HOTMA statutory language the PHA may decline to conduct interim reexaminations due to increased income only in the final 3 month of an annual certification cycle. - a.
 When a decrease in income is reported, and the PHA receives confirmation that the decrease will last less than thirty (30) days, an interim adjustment will not be processed. - b.
-Residents reporting decreases in income that are expected to last more than thirty (30) days will have an interim adjustment processed.

-4. Effective Date of Adjustments
+Residents reporting decreases in income that are expected to last more than thirty (30) days will have an interim adjustment processed. - c.
+Whenever the PHA has estimated that the family's income has increased by ten (10%) percent or more.
+Note: if the PHA estimates that such increase is not attributable to earned income, an interim reexamination will not occur.
+If the family has undergone an interim reexamination for a decrease in income, the PHA has discretion regarding whether to count increases in earned income when estimating/calculating whether the family's adjusted income has increased. - 4.
+Effective Date of Adjustments